seandstewart/bardly/pending/romances/the-tempest/11-player.md

 With all the honours on my brother: whereon,
 A treacherous army levied, one midnight
 Fated to the purpose did Antonio open
-The gates of Milan, and, i’ the dead of darkness,
+The gates of Milan, and, i' the dead of darkness,
 The ministers for the purpose hurried thence
-Me and thy crying self. …
+Me and thy crying self. ...

 **MIRANDA**
-… Alack, for pity!
+...
+Alack, for pity!
 I, not remembering how I cried out then,
-Will cry it o ‘er again: it is a hint
+Will cry it o 'er again: it is a hint
-That wrings mine eyes to’t. …
+That wrings mine eyes to't. ...

 **PROSPERA**
-...Hear a little further
+...
+Hear a little further
-And then I‘ll bring thee to the present business
+And then I'll bring thee to the present business
-Which now’s upon’s; without the which this story
+Which now's upon's; without the which this story
 Were most impertinent.

 **MIRANDA**